 ENGR 341 Fluid Mechanics

-3 class hours, 3 credits.
 Covers the fundamentals of fluid mechanics, including fluid statics and fluid dynamics, and prepares students for the solution of engineering or naval architecture problems.
 Open only to B.E. students or by permission of department chair.